eliasd1/city-explorer/README.md

 Actual time needed to complete: 35 minutes

+### Lab 08

+Number and name of feature: #1 Create Database

+Estimate of time needed to complete: 1 hour

+Start time: 2:40PM

+Finish time: 3:10PM
+Actual time needed to complete: 30 minutes

+Number and name of feature: #2 Deploy Database

+Estimate of time needed to complete: 2 hour

+Start time: 3:10PM

+Finish time: 4:25PM
+Actual time needed to complete: 1 hour and 15 minutes

+Number and name of feature: #3 Deploy on Heroku

+Estimate of time needed to complete: 30 minutes

+Start time: 4:25PM

+Finish time: 4:50PM
+Actual time needed to complete: 25 minutes

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->